-• A Declaration of Occupancy Status form must be filed by the owner of a residential unit that was not their principal residence and was vacant for more than 183 days in the Vacancy Reference Year.
+• A Declaration of Occupancy Status form must be filed by the owner of a residential unit that was not their principal residence and was vacant for more than 183 days (140 days in 2024) in the taxation year.

 Thus, most homeowners in the City of Windsor will not have to submit a Declaration of Occupancy Status.